Hit by a Drunk Driver in Atlanta? Call The Champion Firm.

 - Loss of household services

 The best way to evaluate your case and financial recovery is to speak with a drunk driving accident lawyer in Atlanta.
 Contact us today for a free, no-obligation consult.

 Punitive Damages for Drunk Driving Accidents

 In addition to these damages, you may be entitled to punitive damages following an Atlanta DUI accident.
 Unlike other damages designed to compensate an injured person, punitive damages are designed to punish and deter the wrongdoer.

 Under Georgia law, punitive damages are available if “proven by clear and convincing evidence that the defendant’s actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequence.”

 While many ordinary negligence cases do not justify a punitive damages award, DUI accidents are different.
 In many DUI cases, an experienced personal injury attorney can prove that the driver should be punished and that punitive damages are appropriate.

 We understand that you may have questions about the drunk driving accident claims process.
 Do not hesitate to contact us to discuss your specific concerns.

 Will Insurance Cover a Drunk Driving Accident?

-Is the drunk driver’s insurance company may be liable for punitive damages.
+The drunk driver’s insurance company may be liable for punitive damages.
 Naturally, this increases the value of a DUI accident case.
-However, you should known that uninsured motorist policies do not cover punitive damages.
+However, uninsured motorist policies do not cover punitive damages.
 In other words, while the drunk driver’s insurance may be on the hook for punitive damages, you cannot collect punitive damages from your own uninsured motorist coverage.